LunaSare/spring2023-data-science/computer-setup.md

     4. Click on "Next".
     5. Click on "Next".
-    6.  **Select "Use Git from the Windows Command Prompt" and click on "Next".** If you forgot to do this programs that you need for the workshop will not work properly.
-If this happens rerun the installer and select the appropriate option.
+    6.  **Select "Use Git from the Windows Command Prompt" and click on "Next".** If you forgot to do this, programs that you need for the course will not work properly.
+If this happens, rerun the installer and select the appropriate option.
     7. Click on "Next". **Keep "Checkout Windows-style, commit Unix-style line endings" selected.**